hackmdio/codimd/public/docs/features.md

 ```

 ## [Slide Mode](./slide-example):
-You can use some syntax to divide your note into slides.
+You can use a special syntax to organize your note into slides.
-Then use **Slide Mode** <i class="fa fa-tv"></i> to made a presentation.
+After that, you can use the **Slide Mode** <i class="fa fa-tv"></i> to make a presentation.
-Visit above link for detail.
+Visit the above link for details.

 View
 ===
 ## Table of Contents:
-You can look at bottom right place of the view area, there is a TOC button <i class="fa fa-bars"></i>.
+You can look at bottom right place of the view area, there is a _ToC_ button <i class="fa fa-bars"></i>.
-Pressing that will show you a current Table of Contents, and will highlight which your section is.
+Pressing that button will show you a current _Table of Contents_, and will highlight which section you're at.
-Support up to **three header levels**.
+ToCs support up to **three header levels**.

 ## Permalink
 Every header will automatically add a permalink on the right side.
 You can hover and click <i class="fa fa-chain"></i> to anchor on it.

-Edit
+Edit:
 ===
-## Shortcut keys
+## Shortcut Keys:
-Just like sublime text, which is pretty quick and convinent.
+Just like Sublime text, which is pretty quick and convenient.
-> For more infomations, see [here](https://codemirror.net/demo/sublime.html).
+> For more infomation, see [here](https://codemirror.net/demo/sublime.html).

-## Auto complete
+## Auto-Complete:
-This editor provide full auto complete hint of markdown.
+This editor provides full auto complete hints in markdown.
-- Emojis: type `:` to show hint.
+- Emojis: type `:` to show hints.
 - Code blocks: type ` ``` ` and plus a character to show hint. <i hidden>```</i>
 - Headers: type `#` to show hint.
 - Referrals: type `[]` to show hint.
 - Externals: type `{}` to show hint.
 - Images: type `!` to show hint.

-## Title
+## Title:
 This will take the first **level 1 header** as the note title.

-## Tags
+## Tags:
 Using tags like below, these will show in your **history**.
 ###### tags: `features` `cool` `updated`

 ## [YAML metadata](./yaml-metadata)
-Provide advanced note information to set the browse behavior, visit above link for detail
+Provide advanced note information to set the browser behavior, visit above link for detail:
 - robots: set web robots meta
-- lang: set browse language
+- lang: set browser language
 - dir: set text direction
 - breaks: set to use line breaks or not
 - GA: set to use Google Analytics
 - disqus: set to use Disqus
-- slideOptions: set to setup slide mode options
+- slideOptions: setup slide mode options

-## TOC
+## ToC:
 Use the syntax `[TOC]` to embed table of content into your note.

 [TOC]

 ## Emoji
 You can type any emoji like this :smile: :smiley: :cry: :wink:
-> See full emoji list [here](http://www.emoji-cheat-sheet.com/)
+> See full emoji list [here](http://www.emoji-cheat-sheet.com/).

-## Todo List
+## ToDo List:
-- [ ] Todos
+- [ ] ToDos
 	- [x] Buy some salad
     - [ ] Brush teeth
 	- [x] Drink some water

-## Code block
+## Code Block:
 We support many code languages, use the auto complete to see the list.
 ```javascript=
 var s = "JavaScript syntax highlighting";